ergoplatform/ergo/papers/decentralization.md

-# A New Quest for Decentralization
+# A New Quest for Decentralization, Part I: Technical Aspects

 While most active conversations today in the space are about wider adoption of the blockchain technology (which often means selling out to the Wall St.) and competition with systems like Visa and Mastercard (which often means giving up with